Ready to Work Program House and Tri-Cities Homeless Navigation Center

 Tri-Cities Homeless Navigation Center

-Neighboring the Ready to Work house, the Tri-Cities’ Homeless Navigation Center will offer 20 short-term beds and essential day programming.
-This center will concentrate on collaborative case management to identify opportunities and address obstacles for individuals seeking long-term housing solutions, including application to the Ready to Work program.
+Neighboring the Ready to Work house, the Tri-Cities’ Homeless Navigation Center offers 20 short-term beds and essential day programming.
+This center concentrates on collaborative case management to identify opportunities and address obstacles for individuals seeking long-term housing solutions, including application to the Ready to Work program.
 It is important to note that the Navigation Center is not an emergency weather shelter or a drop-off location for overnight lodging.

 Navigation Center Intake Process

-A second (and ongoing) nights are permitted with case manager meeting and housing solution plan (including Ready to Work)
+• A second (and ongoing) nights are permitted with a case manager meeting and housing solution plan (including Ready to Work)

 Community Impact